What are Thinking Skills?

 At Eye, we believe in teaching our children how to think; often, children are told to "think about it", but if they haven't been taught how to think, how do they know what is expected of them?

 Thinking skills are comprised of different types of cognition: information processing, enquiry, creative thinking and reasoning.
-Here at Eye, we believe in offering children opportunities to think deeply about their learning through offering a stimulating and challenging curriculum where the children have opportunities to apply higher order thinking skills.
+We believe in offering children opportunities to think deeply about their learning through offering a stimulating and challenging curriculum where the children have opportunities to apply higher order thinking skills.

 The Six Thinking Hats (De Bono, 1985)